 Use your eyes

-Most of the photographs focus so much into the lens that they forget to look at their surroundings.
+Most of the photographs focus so much on the lens that they forget to look at their surroundings.
 They are glued to their camera and fail to see the beauty.
-This might sound easy but it requires timings and experience to identify an exceptional moment and then capturing it then and there.
+This might sound easy, but it requires timings and experience to identify an exceptional moment and then to capture it then and there.

-It takes a fleeting second to miss a shot so keep your eyes wide open and be ready to shoot all the time.
-Remember you actually have to see what you are capturing with your eyes before you click the shutter.
-So the quicker you are the better you will be able to embrace this.
+It takes a fleeting second to miss a shot, so keep your eyes wide open and be ready to shoot all the time.
+Remember, you have to see what you are capturing with your eyes before you click the shutter.
+So the quicker you are, the better you will be able to embrace this.

 It is not always necessary to pick a spot.
-Sometimes just let your imagination work, roam around and you will find the perfect subject waiting for you.
-So instead of spending your energy on finding a location, just watch your surroundings and you will find something intriguing.
+Sometimes just let your imagination work, roam around, and you will find the perfect subject waiting for you.
+So instead of spending your energy on finding a location, watch your surroundings, and you will find something intriguing.

-This way you will be able to capture images without leaving your personal space and you will also be quicker as you will be more comfortable at watching your surroundings intently.
+This way, you will be able to capture images without leaving your personal space, and you will also be quicker as you will be more comfortable watching your surroundings intently.

-This is a fantastic technique as it goes against the natural instinct of removing the camera from the eye after taking the photograph.
-With this, you can collect candid shots without interrupting the subject and can capture aftermath moments which have their own appeal.
+This is a fantastic technique as it goes against the instinct of removing the camera from the eye after taking a photograph.
+With this, you can collect candid shots without interrupting the subject and capture aftermath moments with their appeal.

-This would help to capture the intricate details that will make your images to stand out and improve their quality.
-Don’t take this tip too much to heart, because it doesn’t work every time as some pictures work best with background and don’t require a close-up without any context.
+This would help capture the intricate details that will make your images stand out and improve their quality.
+Don’t take this tip too much to heart because it doesn’t work every time as some pictures work best with background and don’t require a close-up without any context.

-As street photography have moments which happen very fast you have to be spontaneous or else they will appear and disappear before you could even make the decision.
+As street photography has moments that happen very fast, you have to be spontaneous, or else they will appear and disappear before you could even make the decision.
 Be decisive when you put the camera to your eye so that you don’t miss any shot.

 It is vital to go with the gut if you feel a scene has potential.
-So don’t waste time and click it so that you don’t lose anything.
-You might end up with many terrible photographs but you will also get successful ones which will make it worthwhile.
+So please don’t waste time and click it so that you don’t lose anything.
+You might end up with many terrible photographs, but you will also get successful ones, which will make it worthwhile.

 Emotion and gesture

-You can even make the ordinary look extraordinary if you are able to capture the power of expressions.
+You can even make the ordinary look extraordinary if you can capture the power of expressions.
 As a street photographer, it is your job to look for ideas and emotions in the scene.
-A primary way to excel is to capture the details of faces, the looks in the eyes, the gestures in bodies, etc…
+A primary way to excel is to capture the details of faces, the looks in the eyes, the gestures in bodies, etc.

 Use a variety of locations

-Experience with different locations as each place has its own essence.
+Experience with different locations as each place has its essence.
 Shoot in both busy and quiet areas so that you can capture a plethora of scenes.
-Get familiar with locations before you begin as the more time you spend there, the results will be more intimate.
+Get familiar with locations before you begin, as the more time you spend there, the results will be more intimate.

 Don’t let go of a location just because you think of it as uninteresting or boring, as the term boring for you might be interested in some other perspective.